isomerpages/ura-lkywcp/_cities/1-special-mentions.md

 ![Special Mentions](/images/laureates/worldmap-special-mentions.jpg/)

-In each cycle, cities that have developed outstanding initiatives to meet their unique urban challenges are also selected as Special Mentions to further the sharing of lessons from these initiatives.
+In each cycle, cities that have developed outstanding initiatives to meet their unique urban challenges are selected as Special Mentions to further the sharing of these lessons.

 #### **2018 Special Mentions**